How Hybrid Water Heaters Will Work

 iStockphoto/Georgios Alexandris

-In fact, until recently, water heaters weren't even on the radar of Energy Star, a government program that certifies energy-efficient appliances.
+Ignoring out water heaters is so common that in fact, water heaters were one of the more recent household appliances recognized by Energy Star, the government program that certifies the energy-efficiency of appliances.
 Even though water heaters generally use the most energy of any home appliance, Energy Star didn't start regulating their energy usage until 2008 [source: Green].

 Advertisement